The Kraft Heinz (KHC) Q3 2017 Results - Earnings Call Transcript

 David Palmer - RBC Capital Markets LLC

 Thanks.
 Excuse the background noise.
 I'm actually on the road.
-When you talk about the U.S. food market retail environment getting more difficult, I think there's quite a few versions of what that might mean these days.
+When you talk about the U.S. food market, retailing environment getting more difficult, I think there's quite a few versions of what that might mean these days.
 There's a lot of theories and problems that people have cited.
 Could you zero in on what has gotten more difficult in the U.S. food market in general this year in terms of having profitable sustainable growth?
 And I'll have a follow-up.
 Thanks.

 Georges El-Zoghbi - The Kraft Heinz Co.